anne17/recapi/README.md

 # recAPI

-Flask REST-API for storing, editing and searching recipies.
+Flask REST-API for storing, editing and searching recipes.

 ## Prerequisites